Vonng/pigsty/docs/r-sop.md

 pg list -W # Check the cluster status and confirm that the failed instance does not have the clonefrom tag
 ```

 #### FAQ 5: How to create a fixed admin user using an existing user

 By default, the system uses `dba` as the admin user, which should be able to ssh into the remote database node and execute sudo commands password-free from the admin machine.

-If the assigned machine does not have this user by default, but you have another admin user (e.g. `vagrant`) that can ssh into the remote node and execute sudo, you can execute the following command to log into the remote machine using the other user and automatically create the standard admin user.
+If the assigned machine does not have this user by default, but you have another admin user (e.g., `vagrant`) that can ssh into the remote node and execute sudo, you can run the following command to log into the remote machine using the other user and automatically create the standard admin user.

 ```bash
 ./nodes.yml -t node_admin -l pg-test -e ansible_user=vagrant -k -K